 1. Secure ownership from your leadership team

-2. Conduct an audit of your workplace culture
+2. Conduct an audit of your company culture and employee engagement support

 A culture audit helps you understand how your values are visible through the employee experience.
 For example, is your organization top-down or participative, hierarchical or flat, secretive or honest?
 And most importantly, does your culture align with strategy so you can achieve business objectives?